netpie2015/node-pie/README.md

+# Node-PIE
-# Node-PIE a flow-based programming tool powered by Node-RED
+A flow-based programming tool powered by Node-RED.